 If I write, it’s because I got something to say.
-I take my time for it, I do it on my own and I am proud of what I have written.
-Especially because they were all best-sellers, they sold thousands and thousands of copies and were translated in twenty-eight languages.
+I take my time for it, I do it on my own, and I am proud of what I have written.
+Especially because they were all best-sellers, they sold thousands and thousands of copies and were translated into twenty-eight languages.

 Besides being engaged in social and political issues, what has your career as an actress and your work as an animal activist brought to you personally?

 I have learned that humanity has been destructive, this planet has been polluted enormously, and animals have been massacred in their own environment.
 The ecological system of our planet, which has been in balance for so many centuries, is in great danger, and it is now way out of balance.